genomic-medicine-sweden/meta-val/README.md

 ## Introduction

-**genomic-medicine-sweden/metaval** is a bioinformatics pipeline constructed using the `nf-core` [template](https://nf-co.re/tools#creating-a-new-pipeline).
-The pipeline verifies the organisms predicted by the `nf-core/taxprofiler pipeline using metagenomic data, including both Illumina short-gun sequencing and Nanopore sequencing data.
+**genomic-medicine-sweden/metaval** is a bioinformatics pipeline for post-processing of [nf-core/taxprofiler](https://github.com/nf-core/taxprofiler) results.
+It verifies the organisms predicted by the nf-core/taxprofiler pipeline using metagenomic data, which includes both Illumina shortgun sequencing and Nanopore sequencing data.
+At moment, `genomic-medicine-sweden/metaval` only verifies the classification results from three classifiers `Kraken2`, `Centrifuge` and `diamond`.

-At moment, `metaval` only checks the classification results from three classifiers `Kraken2`, `Centrifuge` and `diamond`.
+The pipeline, constructed using the `nf-core` [template](https://nf-co.re/tools#creating-a-new-pipeline), utilizing Docker/Singularity containers for easy installation and reproducible results.
+The implementation follows [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl1.html), employing one container per process for simplified maintenance and dependency management.
+Processes are sourced from [nf-core/modules](https://github.com/nf-core/modules) for broader accessibility within the Nextflow community.

 ## Pipeline summary